realtimefl/Real-Time-Forecast-Port-Everglades/index.md

   <h2>Port Everglades</h2>
 </div>
 <p>
 Realtime simulation for port everglades region.
 Click on station names to see model data at these stations.
+Model result has been compared at South Port Everglades station (A) as NOAA buoy is placed here.
 </p>

 <ul>